Featured image above: Nam Van Theatre (circa 60s), Macau. Source: Wikipedia

 During the 30s, people would flock to three major markets in Rua do Tarrafeiro, Praia do Manduco and San Kio, which were the pioneer infrastructures for modern shopping malls: with shops, restaurants, and cinema, they had everything to do with fun.
 Contrary to what one would think, World War II brought great prosperity to this business.
 Major capitals were being attacked and Macau was neutral, welcomed a lot of refugees and became avid in terms of cultural outlets.
 Somewhere in the mid-1940s through to the 60s, the city experienced great times in cinema.
-With Robert Mitchum and Jane Russell, produced and made in the region, “Macao” had a remarkable international effect when it comes to the world getting to know the city.
+With Robert Mitchum and Jane Russell, “Macao” had a remarkable international effect when it comes to the world getting to know the city.

 Unfortunately, there was bad news coming this industry’s way.
 In the 70s, television’s popularity was peaking and people would rather watch their preferred show sitting on their sofa than to head to a cinema hall; investing in real estate was also a valuable business, which meant some cinemas disappeared and transformed into buildings.
 Once grandiose, Roxy, Cidade de Ouro, Oriental, Victoria, Lai Seng and Taipa theaters would eventually have to face their own last curtain call.